 Science in School

-British Science Week was a ten-day celebration of science, technology, engineering and maths that took place between 5-14 March 2021.
-In school each year group chose their own investigation theme from the suggested activities.
-During our science investigations we followed the scientific method.
+British Science Week is a ten-day celebration of science, technology, engineering and maths that.
+In school each year group will choose their own investigation theme from the suggested activities.
+During our science investigations we will follow the scientific method.

 This year the theme for Science Week is ‘growth’.
 Our first whole school investigation is.......

 Is it true that the older you are, the bigger your hands are?

 Using the scientific method each year group has predicted the answer to this question, formed a hypothesis, gathered information and recorded their results.

 Year 6 have been investigating how best to protect an egg if it falls.
 They tested different materials in a range of different ways to find which would keep their precious cargo safe.
 Lots of great thinking and lots of fun!